Written by

 Charitable giving is declining in Canada, across all age demographics—except for people under 25.
-In CanadaHelp’s 2023 Giving Report, research shows that charities who maintained or increased their pre-pandemic fundraising levels report higher levels of engagement from younger demographics.
+CanadaHelp’s 2023 Giving Report shows that charities who maintained or increased their pre-pandemic fundraising levels report higher levels of engagement from younger demographics.

 The data speak for itself—Gen Z and Millennials donors follow different giving patterns than those of previous generations, like Gen X, Baby Boomers, and Traditionalists.
-And it’s never been more crucial for charities to enact a strategy to acquire donors in the only age group whose donation levels are increasing.
+It’s never been more crucial for charities to enact a strategy to acquire donors in the only age group whose donation levels are increasing.

 Let's call this group of younger donors the “Next Gen'' in Canadian charitable giving, and dive into some of the important characteristics, giving patterns, and tactics your organization can employ to understand, acquire, and retain the Next Generation of givers.